Calla Walsh

-Calla Mairead Walsh (born June 9, 2004) is an American communist political activist.
-Previously a member of, and activist in, the Democratic Party and the Democratic Socialists of America, Walsh abandoned electoral politics in 2022 following disagreements with Ed Markey over policy on Israel and Palestine.
-Following this, Walsh became involved in direct action campaigns and faced felony charges in Massachusetts and New Hampshire.
+Calla Mairead Walsh (born June 9, 2004) is an American far-left political activist.
+Previously a member of, and activist in, the Democratic Party and the Democratic Socialists of America, Walsh abandoned electoral politics in 2022 following disagreements with U.S. Senator Ed Markey over policy on Israel and Palestine.

+As a teenager, Walsh was a prominent volunteer within Massachusetts Democratic politics, and commentators later credited the loosely organized youth network she helped lead, nicknamed the "Markeyverse," with bolstering Markey's standing among young voters during his 2020 re-election campaign.
+Following her break with electoral politics, Walsh became involved in direct action campaigns and faced felony charges in Massachusetts and New Hampshire.
+According to The Free Press and The Boston Globe, Walsh has lived in Beirut, Lebanon, since September 2025.

-Early life
+Early life and education

 Calla Mairead Walsh was born on June 9, 2004, and was raised in Cambridge, Massachusetts.
 Her father, Chris Walsh, is an English professor and serves as director of Boston University's college writing program.
-Walsh is the second oldest of four siblings and grew up with her younger brothers and sisters in a family home not far from Harvard Square.
+Chris Walsh previously served as a Peace Corps volunteer and Fulbright fellow in Africa, and in the 1990s worked as secretary to the novelist Saul Bellow.
+Her mother, Mary Walsh, writes young adult fiction and teaches at Harvard Extension School.
+Walsh is the second-oldest of four siblings, and grew up with her younger brothers and sisters in a family home not far from Harvard Square.
+Walsh has described her family's socioeconomic background as petty bourgeois.

-Walsh began her political activism in Cambridge, Massachusetts, at the age of 14 or 15.
-In 2019, she helped organise the Boston Youth Climate Strike.
-Walsh attended Shady Hill School, Cambridge Rindge and Latin School, and the private, all-girls college preparatory day school Winsor School, then enrolled as an undergraduate at McGill University in Montreal, Canada, later dropping out.
+Walsh began her political activism in Cambridge, at the age of 14 or 15.
+In 2018, she organized to support a Massachusetts bill that would have banned gender identity-based discrimination in public places.
+The following year, she helped organize the Boston Youth Climate Strike.

+Walsh attended Shady Hill School, Cambridge Rindge and Latin School, and the private, all-girls college preparatory day school Winsor School.
+She then enrolled as an undergraduate at McGill University in Montreal, Canada, later dropping out.